Tucson Transit History

 • Approximately 60 percent of Pima County’s air pollution is caused by motor vehicle usage.

-• 100 percent of Sun Tran’s fleet utilizes cleaner-buring fuels such as bio-diesel and compressed natural gas.
+• 100 percent of Sun Tran’s fleet utilizes cleaner-burning fuels such as bio-diesel, compressed natural gas, and electric buses.

 • Each year, public transportation use saves the U.S. the equivalent of 4.2 billion gallons of gasoline.